-The movie surrounds two friends – Miles and Brody, who have been best friends for all of their lives and are gay in their orientation.
+The movie revolves around two friends – Miles and Brody – who have been best friends for all of their lives and are gay.
 They make a pact together that if in the next ten years, they aren’t able to find the right romantic partner for themselves, they would get into a relationship with each other, whatever their situation might be.
-Turns out, there are only a month is remaining and they haven’t found their Mr Rights yet.
+Turns out, there is only a month remaining and they haven’t found their Mr Rights yet.
 Desperately, they head out to find the right partner and try to avoid each other at all the costs and regret their decision even more than before.
-‘The 10 Year Plan’ not only comes with a predictable plot and an ending, but it also lacks many things in other departments like performances, direction and storyline.
+‘The 10 Year Plan’ not only comes with a predictable plot and and ending, it also lacks many things in other departments like performances, direction and storyline.
 Still, it makes for a decent laugh and an out-of-the-box plot as far as LGBTQ movies are concerned.

 Read More: Best Trippy Movies on Netflix

 Marco and Maria are two heterosexual acquaintances from Rome, who don’t gel well among each other and yet, have decided to spend a week in the summer in San Francisco.
 They meet up with Paul and Matt and decide to stay at their home while realizing that both Paul and Matt are gay.
-While Maria is a motormouth which no respect for political correctness, Paul and Matt don’t take her racial slur very personally.
+While Maria is a motormouth with no respect for political correctness, Paul and Matt don’t take her racial slur very personally.
 Meanwhile, Marco starts falling for Maria and things slowly begin to change.
-‘Summertime’ is a simple, feel good movie which involves decent performances and a straightforward premise that’s full of surprises for the movie aficionado in you.
+‘Summertime’ is a simple, feel good movie which involves decent performances and a straightforward premise that’s full of surprises.

 Read More: Best Dance Movies on Netflix